fadarboye/AKS-Extension-Backup-in-Azure/README.md

 <br/>

-⚠️Note : The backup vault and the AKS cluster needs to be in the same region and subscription.
+⚠️Note : The backup vault and the AKS cluster needs to be in the same `region` and `subscription`.

 <br/>